September 08, 2025

 Thus, the profits made are minimal, and many are discouraged from continuing in the fishing business.

-Therefore, farmers in Nigeria need to learn sustainable aquaculture practises that can benefit the fish farming business and maximize high-quality output.
+Therefore, farmers in Nigeria need to learn sustainable aquaculture practices that can benefit the fish farming business and maximize high-quality output.

 There is an urgent need to increase the production of fish in a sustainable manner, which will boost the growth rate of the sector and deliver profits for the farming community.

-Biofloc fish farming system is one such innovative technique that can promote sustainable farming in Nigeria.
-Biofloc technology enhances the quality of water by treating waste and thus prevents the environment and water pollution.
+The biofloc fish farming system is one such innovative technique that can promote sustainable farming in Nigeria.

 It is a cost-effective farming method that helps farmers save money on feed and additional infrastructure costs for waste treatment and water exchange in aquaculture.

-This is achieved as biofloc are aggregates formed by combining algae, bacteria, organic matter such as fish excreta, and feed left uneaten by fish.
+This is achieved as biofloc is an aggregate formed by combining algae, bacteria, organic matter such as fish excreta, and feed left uneaten by fish.

 Recent Blogs